For urgent consular assistance call

 Prostitution is illegal.

-Same-sex relationships are not recognised in Samoa and consensual sex between men is illegal.
+Same-sex relationships aren't recognised in Samoa and consensual sex between men is illegal.
 Penalties include a jail sentence.
+Public displays of affection should be avoided.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.